helenbr/introduction-to-python/README.md

 # Introduction to Python
-Notebook of course "Algorithms and Complexity"
+Notebook of the introductory lesson of the course "Algorithms and Complexity".